fetchai/ledger/scripts/benchmark/OpcodePricing.md

 ## Primitive opcodes

 We tested the primitive opcodes for each of the different primitives to determine if there is any significant difference in CPU time.
-Table 3 shows that the different integer types result only in very small variations in CPU time.
+[Table 3](#table3) shows that the different integer types result only in very small variations in CPU time.

-### Table 3: Mean CPU times for integer primitive opcodes (+/- std error)
+### <a name="table3">Table 3</a>: Mean CPU times for integer primitive opcodes (+/- std error)
 | Benchmark (100 reps)        | Int16 (ns)   | Int32 (ns)   | Int64 (ns)   | Int8 (ns)    | UInt16 (ns)   | UInt32 (ns)   | UInt64 (ns)   | UInt8 (ns)   |
 |-----------------------------|--------------|--------------|--------------|--------------|---------------|---------------|---------------|--------------|
 | PrimAdd                     | 12.01 ± 0.06 | 11.39 ± 0.09 | 11.79 ± 0.05 | 12.12 ± 0.06 | 12.44 ± 0.11  | 11.55 ± 0.09  | 11.85 ± 0.05  | 11.82 ± 0.05 |